All Saints Parish: 500 Years of Choral Heritage

 We would be delighted to hear from anyone who might be interested.
 Auditions can be arranged on request.
 Please email our choir administrator, Kate Shrimpton [email protected] to arrange an audition.

-The choir has been set up with special funding so is currently free with the expectation that members commit to attending a termly concert (generally at the end of each school term on a Tuesday after school) and to attend a Sunday service once a term (Christmas, Mother’s day etc).
+The choir has been set up with special funding so is currently free with the expectation that members commit to attending our All Age Communion service which is generally one Sunday a month.

 Singing has many benefits for brain development in children, including an improved sense of hearing, memory and concentration and has also been shown to accelerate brain development, notably in reading, maths and languages.